This page will be updated as more faculty members are

 Berkeley writer Terry Shames is a mystery author.
-At the 2018 SF workshop, she will be teaching on writing mysteries & thrillers, and also critiquing mystery / thriller / crime manuscripts for attendees.
+At the 2018 SF workshop, she will be teaching on writing mysteries & thrillers, how to rewrite and edit your work, and is also critiquing mystery / thriller / crime manuscripts for attendees.

 Terry returned to her Texas roots for the setting of her critically acclaimed, best-selling Samuel Craddock series.
 Short-listed for numerous awards, the series has won the Macavity Award for A Killing at Cotton Hill, and the RT Review Critics Award for Best Contemporary Mystery of 2016 for The Necessary Murder of Nonie Blake.
 MysteryPeople has twice named Shames one of the top five Texas mystery authors.
 (Find all her books here.)